Fuel card: United States

 The advent of fleet cards can be traced back to the 1960s and 1970s when key stops/key locks and standalone card locks were used by independent marketers and filling station owners.
 A Key Stop or Key Lock fuel control system was a system where a group of commercial fleets could access a fuel pump with a unique key that tracked solely their gallons through that pump.
 This technology is obsolete and no longer available commercially.
 A card lock control system uses a punch card or magnetic stripe card to uniquely identify a fuel buyer on a private server.
 This was done to avoid a credit card interchange fee which raised the cost of fuel considerably.
 The first commercial fuel cards resembled a credit card with a name and a company logo on them.
-When a customer entered a filling station, the cashier would take down the customer’s name and company information to authenticate ownership of the card.
-This process was time consuming and was vulnerable to fraudulent transactions.
+When a customer entered a filling station, the cashier would take down the customer's name and company information to authenticate ownership of the card.
+This process was time-consuming and was vulnerable to fraudulent transactions.
 With the advent of computers and computer software in the 1980s, the development of the fleet card industry quickly expanded.
-The invention of the magnetic stripe and magnetic card reader allowed petroleum marketers to control fuel pump transactions, leading to today’s wide range of fleet card security features and state of the art reporting systems to track all fleet expenses.
+The invention of the magnetic stripe and magnetic card reader allowed petroleum marketers to control fuel pump transactions, leading to today's wide range of fleet card security features and state of the art reporting systems to track all fleet expenses.
 These "intelligent" systems make fleet management convenient and secure, as fleet card owners are able to track fleet fuel use with increased accuracy, receiving reports in real time on the fueling habits.
 Business owners are able to limit employee fueling by time-of-day and day-of-week.

 India

 Indian consumers saw their first fuel card during 2001 from Bharat Petroleum.
 The card was mainly aimed at retail customers for personal vehicles.
-Subsequently various products aimed at various customer segments were launched by all oil companies – Smart fleet by Bharat Petroleum, XTRAPOWER by Indian Oil, Drive Track by Hindustan Petroleum, and Transconnect by Reliance Industries.
+Subsequently, various products aimed at various customer segments were launched by all oil companies – Smart fleet by Bharat Petroleum, XTRAPOWER by Indian Oil, Drive Track by Hindustan Petroleum, and Transconnect by Reliance Industries.
 While Transconnect found favours during its launch, the same withered away once Reliance shut its outlets due to huge price difference.
 Indian Oil's XTRAPOWER Fleet Card Program has grown to be the largest fuel card in India, followed by Smart.

 Misconceptions

-Although fuel cards effectively 'look' like credit cards and use very similar technology, their use and implementation is significantly dissimilar, enough to differentiate them as an alternative payment method.
+Although fuel cards look like credit cards and use very similar technology, their use and implementation is significantly different.
 The main differences from credit cards are: